 Father: Thomas D’Alesandro, Baltimore mayor and US congressman

-Mother: Annunciata (Lombardi) D’Alesandro, a homemaker
+Mother: Annunciata (Lombardi) D’Alesandro

 Marriage: Paul F. Pelosi (1963-present)

 Education: Trinity College, Washington, DC (Now Trinity Washington University), A.B. in Political Science, 1962

 Religion: Roman Catholic

 First woman to lead a major congressional party.

 1977-1981 - Chair, Northern California Democratic Party.